 For generic drugs, remember that some supermarkets like Wegmans, Kroger, and Wal-Mart each have their own list of $4 generics.

 2. Ask for coupons and samples.

-Pharmaceutical sales reps are always in and out of doctors’ offices with coupons and samples of the drugs they represent.
+Pharmaceutical sales reps often visit doctors’ offices with coupons and samples of the drugs they represent.
 Your doctor might very well have a handy sample and/or coupon for the drug he or she has just prescribed you, so it doesn’t hurt to ask.
 If it’s a new prescription for a medicine you haven’t tried before, it’s quite reasonable to ask about a sample before committing to a full month’s supply.
 Just remember that there may be restrictions on samples for some drugs, including controlled substances.

 If your healthcare practitioner doesn’t have any coupons for your new prescription, the next place to check is the drug manufacturer’s website.
 Some pharmaceutical companies also offer assistance programs for people who don’t have prescription drug coverage.

 Many communities offer health fairs and other events or programs where you can get wellness services for free or at a relatively low cost.
 Depending on the resources your community has available, those services may include free screenings for high blood pressure, diabetes, and HIV, nutritional counseling, or even reduced-cost flu shots.
 These community services are especially helpful if you don’t have any insurance coverage.